iamsusiep/slp2019/README.md

 #### Modeling
 * `ML_notebook_RF.ipynb`: This notebook first merges all the features in our dataset, then trains a Random Forest model to predict IMDB average rating.
 * `ML_notebook.ipynb`: This notebook first merges all the features in our dataset, then trains a LASSO model to predict IMDB average rating.
+* `metascore.ipynb`: This notebook trains RF/Lasso models to predict Metascore rating, which is the final metric used in the SLT paper.

 ## Other Links
 ### Slides: